Medicare Advantage Vs Medigap (Medicare Supplement)

 - Medical Underwriting:

-- Medicare Supplement Plans can be enrolled without medical underwriting during the initial Open Enrollment Period.
+- Medicare Supplement Plans can only be enrolled without medical underwriting during the initial Open Enrollment Period.

 - Medical underwriting is required for Medigap plans after the initial Open Enrollment Period.